 - 1. Audit opinion letter an unmodified opinion on the financial statements has been issued.
 This means we have given a "clean" opinion with no reservations. - 2.
-State minimum standards We found no exceptions or issues requiring comment, except as noted on page 103 of the financial report. - 3.
+State minimum standards We found no exceptions or issues requiring comment. - 3.
 Management letter No management letter was issued.